replicatedhq/kurl.sh/src/markdown-pages/add-ons/k3s.md

 * [Rook](/docs/add-ons/rook)

 ## Limitations
-Because K3s support is currently in beta, there are several limitations.
-The following are not currently supported.
+Because K3s support is currently in beta, there are several limitations:
-* Joining additional nodes.
+* Joining additional nodes is not supported.
-* Upgrading from one version of K3s to another.
+* Upgrading from one version of K3s to another if not supported.
-* Selecting a CRI or CNI provider (since containerd and Flannel are already included).
+* Selecting a CRI or CNI provider is not supported because containerd and Flannel are already included.
 * The NodePort range in K3s is 30000-32767, so `kotsadm.uiBindPort` must be set to something in this range.
 * While Rook and OpenEBS have been tested, they are not recommended.
 * Due to limitations with Velero and Restic, volumes provisioned using the default Local Path Provisioner (or volumes based on host paths) cannot be snapshotted.